dobkeratops/rfcs/text/0000-gather_macro.md

     gather!(def_class)  // epands to produce  { method!(render..)  method!(update..) } {method!(update)  method!collide(..)}
     gather_unqiue_set!(method) // expands to produce { render(){}  update(){}  collide(){}  }

+## carrying information from enclosing scopes?

+would there be any utility in the 'gather' making extra information from the context available, for example gathering invocations of a debug macro alongside the function they occur in, or listing fields gathered from wrapped struct definitions alongside their enclosing struct name, e.g.

+def_struct!{ struct Foo { x, y, z} }   =expand=>    struct Foo {  field!(x),  field!(y), field!(z)   }
+def_struct! { struct Bar { y,  w}}      =expand=>    struct Bar {  field!(y),  field!(w)              }

+gather!(field,super!(field))           =expand=>    x,struct Foo      y,struct Foo,      z,struct Foo,     w,struct Bar

+would there be any consistent logical way of doing this, or would it go too far in obscurity.